nitrogency/agentLess/docs/installation.md

 # Requirements and Prerequisites
 - For the server, a minimum of 2GB RAM and 2VCPUs is recommended.
 Storage requirements depends on the amount you plan to log.
 A minimum of 20GB is recommended.
+Requirements heavily depend on how many devices you plan to monitor.
 - Linux server/VM (Ubuntu Server is recommended.
 Debian+RHEL is supported, but untested)
 - SSH server on target devices (installed by default on most Linux distributions, installed automatically by the enrollment script on Windows)
 - Systemd (for service management)